 Musicians can join Contra Dan's Band.
 Contra Dan's is the HATDS band that is open to all musicians.
 See the Contra Dan's page for more information.

 To get a little more involved, you can help on the Bayou Bedlam Committee.
-Open to all, the BB Committee plans our annual dance weekend event.
+Open to all, the BB Committee plans our annual dance weekend festival.
 The committee meets only about four times a year with occasional email discussions in between.

 Help is also needed during the Bayou Bedlam event itself.
 You can sign up for a specific Bayou Bedlam job starting in January.

 The Board of Directors consists of five people who commit to a year of overseeing the affairs of HATDS.
 Although being on the Board is a serious commitment, most of our boards take care of business in a relaxed, social atmosphere that makes the work enjoyable.

 The jobs of webmaster, listmaster, and booking agent are done by different people for a period of several years.

 If you're willing to commit a bit more time to the prosperity of HATDS, contact the board of directors for details.